Skip to content

 What makes ASX growth shares special right now?

-Several powerful catalysts are going to drive solid ASX growth share performance in 2026.
+Several powerful catalysts are driving solid ASX growth share performance in 2026.

-• Sector stability: Most of the shares on our list specialise in the mining sector – a strong growth driver in the Australian economy
+• Sector stability: The shares on our list specialise in strong growth drivers in the Australian economy

-• Innovation: Companies like SKS Technologies rely on R&D and innovation to maintain their lead in their industries
+• Innovation: Companies like Imdex rely on R&D and innovation to maintain their market share in their industries

-• Economic backbone: These companies operate in industries that bolster the Australian economy, such as mining and technology
+• Economic backbone: These companies operate in industries that bolster the Australian economy, such as health technology, mining, finance, and commercial and distribution services

 Australia's stable regulatory environment, and strong tech and mining sectors, provide a perfect launchpad for these growth stories to unfold.